-The holidays are, of course, a time to pull out all the stops—with the shimmering plant life, elaborate dinners, and lavish desserts.
-But more importantly, the holidays are about love and family.
-This is what Nate Berkus and Athena Calderone reminded us of recently when we sat down to chat about all things entertaining.
+The holidays are, of course, a time to pull out all the stops—with the elaborate dinners and lavish desserts, what's not to love?
+But more importantly, the holidays are about surrounding yourself with the people you love most and celebrating.
+Nate Berkus and Athena Calderone reminded us of this when we sat down to chat about all things holiday entertaining.

 MYDOMAINE: You both went from comparatively smaller New York apartments to larger homes.
 Has this impacted the way you entertain and decorate for the holidays?

-ATHENA CALDERONE: Having a townhouse is a very different experience than loft living.
+ATHENA CALDERONE (AC): Having a townhouse is a very different experience than loft living.
 There are different rooms and different floors.
 We always used to have a big open space, so if family members wanted to watch TV or football games, they were all in the same space.
 So it always felt a little more chaotic.
-And now my dad, who’s a big TV watcher, will probably go upstairs and do that, and I’ll be centered around the kitchen.
+And now my dad, who’s a big TV-watcher, will probably go upstairs and do that, and I’ll be centered around the kitchen.